Fishing Links with Dynamite blue

 It's important to understand that not all backlinks are equal.

-Links are a trust signal to Google
+Links Are a Trust Signal to Google

-This makes perfect sense when you think about it, because Google needs a system to give weighting to links, they can’t treat all inbound links as equal.
+Google places more trust on links that come from established websites that have a strong, trustworthy reputation.
+This makes perfect sense when you think about it, because Google needs a system to give weighting to links.
+They can't treat all inbound links as equal.

 If you have a link coming from an editorial article on Vice or Business Insider, that's going to be considerably more influential than a link from your local barber's website.